romboai/handbook/README.md

 The Agile Lab handbook is the central repository for how we run the company.

 Please make a merge request to suggest improvements or add clarifications.
 Please use issues to ask questions.
-F

 # History of the handbook